kizsak/design-journal/2026-01-homepage-rebuild.md

 ## Key Decisions

 ### 1. Simplify the Card Structure
-I reduced each card to a **single `<a>` element** with:
+Each card was reduced to a single `<a>` element that:
-- a background image
+- holds the background image
-- a text overlay
+- contains the text overlay
-- a gradient overlay via `::after`
+- uses a `::after` pseudo-element for shading

-This removed the need for nested background divs and reduced z-index issues.
+This eliminated unnecessary wrapper elements and reduced z-index conflicts.

+---

 ### 2. Make the Entire Card Clickable by Construction
-Instead of relying on height inheritance, I made anchors either:
+Instead of relying on inherited height, links were made structurally responsible for interaction by positioning them explicitly.
-- the card itself, or
-- absolutely positioned with `inset: 0`

-This guarantees click reliability across browsers.

 ```css
 .card__link {